 - The Census Bureau has long admitted that the decennial census tends to undercount minorities and low-income persons.
-Following the 2010 census, despite intensive advertising and outreach, the census acknowledged that it failed to count 2.1 percent of African Americans and 1.5 percent of Hispanic Americans, a total of 1.5 million people.
-These undercounts are comparable to the undercounts in the 2000 census.
+Following the 2010 census, despite intensive advertising and outreach, the census acknowledged that it failed to count 2.1 percent of African-Americans and 1.5 percent of Hispanic Americans, a total of 1.5 million people.
+This undercount is comparable to the undercount in the 2000 census.

-- Rural, low-income, and older Americans are likelier than other residents to lack reliable access to Internet service.
+- Rural, low-income, and older Americans are more likely than other residents to lack reliable access to Internet service.
 A digital census also presents cyber security risks, which could amplify some Americans’ fears about providing sensitive information to the government.

-- The Census Bureau also faces significant uncertainty with respect to its budget, and has not provided adequate public accounting of the effects that uncertainty will have on preparations for, and the ultimate accuracy of, the 2020 Census.
+- The Census Bureau also faces significant uncertainty about its budget, and has not provided adequate public accounting of the effects that uncertainty will have on preparations for, and the final accuracy of, the 2020 Census.

 In his opening remarks at the House Oversight & Reform Committee’s October hearing on 2020 Census Modernization Efforts, Commerce Secretary Wilbur Ross describes the census as “the bedrock upon which we construct our system of democratic representation.
 It provides for apportionment, redistricting, and the distribution of hundreds of billions of dollars of federal funding.”